EARnagram/lessons/sec1/responsive_css/sbc_responsive_ah/README.md

 ![Media Query 1](assets/media_query1.png)

 > Wow, need some coffee!
-Barry in accounting says we got some new beans from Colombia.
-You know, Jose in IT is Colombian?...
+Barry in accounting says we got some new mugs - hooray!
+The last ones were too circular for my mouth...

 And when taken even smaller:

 ![Media Query 2](assets/media_query2.png)

 > ...TGIF tomorrow, amiryte?
 The kids have a tae-kwon-do tournament in the Valley and I can't WAIT to clean out my gutters on Sunday now that the NFL season's done...